 In some cases, skin tags can become infected.
 This is more likely in cats that like to climb over fences and roam the outdoors, where the chances of them getting the skin tag caught on something are increased.

-If this happens and the skin tag suffers from a cut or tear, bacteria can enter the wound and create an infection.
+If this happens and the skin tag experiences a cut or tear, bacteria can enter the wound and create an infection.
 This will be painful and will only get worse if left untreated.

 Cat’s Skin Tag Turned Black